 Why Do Companies Enact a Hiring Freeze?

 Most employers say the last thing they like to do is stop hiring and growing their teams.
-The freeze is disruptive to normal business operations, and existing employees will worry something is wrong at the company -- and that their jobs are at risk.
+The freeze is disruptive to normal business operations, and existing employees will worry that something is wrong at the company -- and that their jobs are at risk.

 A business could implement a hiring freeze for many reasons, including: